Go API Reference v4.8.3¶

 - Caching: Enable

-UseCache: boolPtr(true)to cache frequently extracted documents - Static Linking: Binaries are self-contained after build; no runtime library paths needed
+UseCache: boolPtr(true)to cache often extracted documents - Static Linking: Binaries are self-contained after build; no runtime library paths needed

 - Configuration Reuse: Create and reuse ExtractionConfig objects across multiple calls